Reiki Massage Metaphysical Healing Service

 Dynamic Nature of Meridians

-- Stress levels and emotional health
+• Stress and emotional load

-- Physical activity and exercise
+• Physical activity and rest

 Seasonal and Environmental Impact

-Healing Practices
+Healing Practices Involving Meridians

 Acupuncture and Acupressure